felix-hilden/tekore/docs/documents/advanced_usage.rst

 Response caching
 ----------------
 The Spotify Web API returns headers for caching responses.
-Spotipy does not implement caching, but a :mod:`sender <spotipy.sender>` can be implemented to provide it.
+Tekore does not implement caching, but a :mod:`sender <tekore.sender>` can be implemented to provide it.
 For example the
 `CacheControl <https://pypi.org/project/CacheControl/>`_